prernaadvani/whatsprernacooking/_posts/2026-05-23-butter-tofu.md

 Butter chicken for vegans.

-The recipe that I used is adapted from [NYT Cooking](https://cooking.nytimes.com/recipes/1020094-tofu-makhani-indian-butter-tofu).
+The recipe I used is adapted from [NYT Cooking](https://cooking.nytimes.com/recipes/1020094-tofu-makhani-indian-butter-tofu).

 ### Ingredients: